Shipstr/full-stack-code-challenge/README.md

 #### Requirements
 * Create a way to load the CSV's service_provider_data.csv and rate_data.csv into the database using these models.
-* Implement api end points to fetch rates and update them.
+* Implement AIP endpoints to fetch rates and update them.
 * Add any specs you think are necessary.

 # Front-end Portion/UI